Mary Lonergan – Character in Divide the Dawn

 “That biddy ol’ flab?
 She comes here all the time askin’ for favors.
 She wants her eldest son to open a bike shop, but of course she don’t have the money for it.
 So she wants Dinny’s help.”

-In 1916, she showed up at the Dock Loaders’ Club demanding word with White Hand gang leader Dinny Meehan.
+What you need to know before starting DIVIDE THE DAWN: In 1916, she showed up at the Dock Loaders’ Club demanding word with White Hand gang leader Dinny Meehan.
 A deal was struck that if her eldest son Richie worked for the gang, Meehan would pay rent for a Lonergan family bike shop that she would run.

 In 1917 her six year-old son Tiny Thomas died of an infection because she believed that if she took him to the hospital, they’d give him “the black box,” (poison him to give the bed to a Protestant).
 In 1918 a second child died of the Spanish Influenza.
-Wild Bill Lovett has also abused her since she wants her son Richie to stick with whoever is the current king of Irishtown, not an upstart.
+Lovett has also abused her since she wants her son Richie to stick with whoever is the current king of Irishtown, not an upstart.
 She consented to her eldest daughter Anna’s betrothal to Meehan follower Liam Garrity to ensure the Lonergan family connection to the gang, though Anna vehemently refused.